Jumbo Mortgage Loans in NH

 Are jumbo rates higher?

-If you want to borrow more than $424,100 in New Hampshire, as of 2017 you’ll have to meet a tougher set of standards and usually pay a slightly higher interest rate.
+If you want to borrow more than the conforming loan limit, you’ll have to meet a tougher set of standards and usually pay a slightly higher interest rate.
 The jumbo interest rates are generally higher because of the historically higher delinquency rate associated with these larger loan amounts.
 Of course, the more money you put down and the higher your credit score, the lower your interest rate will be.

 How do I qualify for a jumbo loan?